We ask survey questions on an unmatched scale to get high-quality data.

 Over 2 million people take user-generated surveys on the SurveyMonkey platform each day.
 We select a random sample of these respondents to voluntarily take part in our research surveys.
 After completing their initial survey, they see a “thank-you” page inviting them to take an additional, optional survey—those are our research surveys that we conduct in partnership with media outlets and other organizations.

 Our sampling process is similar to the way polling has traditionally been done, but updated for the internet age.
 Instead of randomly drawing respondents from a list of phone numbers, we randomly draw from our diverse base of daily survey takers.
 We ask our respondents how old they are, whether they are registered to vote, what state they live in, and so on… just as phone polls do.

 Our survey-takers come from all 50 states—urban, suburban, rural, and everything in between.
 Because SurveyMonkey is an online platform, all respondents must have internet access in order to complete our surveys.
 However, this is becoming less of a limitation as internet penetration increases and as more respondents complete surveys on their cell phones or mobile devices.

-SurveyMonkey’s research surveys are in the field continuously; we have respondents completing surveys 24 hours a day, 7 days a week.
+SurveyMonkey’s research surveys are in the field continuously; we have respondents completing these optional surveys 24 hours a day, 7 days a week.
 All surveys are written in English, though we occasionally translate into Spanish as well.
 We always ask respondents for information on their sex, race/ethnicity, age, state, and education level so that we can use this data to weight our results to be nationally representative.

 We routinely include questions on party identification, presidential approval, and respondents’ most important issue so that we can track changes to these questions regularly.
 If multiple surveys are running at once, we aggregate responses to these questions.
 There is no risk that any preceding questions on different surveys will influence respondents’ answers because these questions are always asked first.